nathmota/funda-analysis/docs/index.md

 # Funda Properties Listings Data Analysis

 Nathalia V. M. de Oliveira - April, 2024.

-### Analysis of the Dutch Housing Market, based on Properties Listings Available on *Funda.nl* website.
+### Analysis of the Dutch Housing Market

+This project analyzes the Dutch housing market based on property listings available on the **Funda.nl** website.
+The objective is:
-## Project Objective:

 1. Provide an overview of the housing market in the Netherlands through online property listed on the Funda.nl website;
 2. Generate insights into the most valuable or cost-effective locations among provinces and cities;
 3. Examine the profile of houses and the distribution of their most common features;
 4. Identify factors that may contribute to the variation in property prices.

+The process involves data extraction via web scraping, data transformation for cleaning and preparation, and exploratory analysis through interactive visualizations in Power BI.
+The result is a set of dashboards offering detailed insights into geographic distribution, property characteristics, and price and size statistics by province and city.

 ### Data Source